wasp-lang/web/docs/language/basic-elements.md

 `methods: [AuthMethod]`
 List of authentication methods that Wasp app supports.
 Currently supported methods are:
 * `EmailAndPassword`: Provides support for authentication with email address and a password.

+`onAuthFailedRedirectTo: String` Name of the route where an unauthenticated user will be redirected to if they try to access a private page (which is declared by setting `authRequired: true` for a specific page).
+Check out this [section of our Todo app tutorial](/docs/tutorials/todo-app/auth#updating-main-page-to-check-if-user-is-authenticated) to see an example of usage.

 ### Email and Password